A

 Jot down impressions and observations

-Pause every so often to collect an object, make some marks, write some words.
+Pause every so often to collect an object, make some marks, write some

 As you walk breathe the air, stop, listen, just be.